smarter-sh/community/github-management/README.md

 # GitHub Management

-The Kubernetes project uses Github extensively to store and organize code, manage issues and documentation, and provide a consistent contributor flow.
+The Smarter project uses Github extensively to store and organize code, manage issues and documentation, and provide a consistent contributor flow.

-With the size and growth of the Kubernetes project, management of our GitHub footprint has historically been a challenge.
+With the size and growth of the Smarter project, management of our GitHub footprint has historically been a challenge.
 We have created a number of policies to reduce friction and ease administration of our GitHub repositories and organizations.
 We have also created a number of tools to automate setup and